Memorial To Be Held For 5-Year-Old Andrew ‘AJ’ Freund, Who Was Allegedly Killed By His Parents

 To help the community with their loss, a local funeral home is set to host a public memorial service for AJ, which will be held on Friday, May 3.
 In an effort to help AJ’s family, a GoFundMe was started by Kim Clauson, whose son is best friends with AJ’s older brother.
 At the time of writing, the campaign has raised over $45,000, with funds going towards AJ’s burial and funeral costs.
 Clauson notes that any excess funds will be given to AJ’s siblings and grandmother.

 As detailed by WGN-TV, an autopsy performed by the McHenry County Coroner’s office shed some light on AJ’s cause of death.
-The autopsy shows that the young boy died from craniocerebral trauma, as a result of sustaining “multiple blunt force injuries.”
+The autopsy shows that the young boy died from craniocerebral trauma as a result of sustaining “multiple blunt force injuries.”

 Community organizes bowling fundraiser for AJ Freund’s memorial, funeral https://t.co/PcUjuf65ls pic.twitter.com/uizQwFMEmn